Guizzs26/faq-accordion-component/README.md

 ## Learning 🧠

-> With this project I learned more about structuring pages with HTML, styling and layout with CSS grid and flexbox and also the use of various React tools such as: passing props between components, lifting state up and using state with the useState hook.
+> With this project I learned more about structuring pages with HTML, styling and layout with CSS grid and flexbox and also the use of various React tools such as: passing props between components, conditional rendering, rendering lists and using state with the useState hook.

 ## Stack 📌